Cray-HPE/license-checker/README.md

 section.

 Alternatively, you may install License Checker as a validation check on PR submission.
 In this case, it makes sense to run validation only on files which were actually changed within the PR.
-There's a shorthand composite action define din `action.yaml` file in this repo.
+There's a shorthand composite action defined in `action.yaml` file in this repo.
 In this mode, use the following workflow template:
 ```
 name: Check Licenses